Flag This Hub

 #1.
 CORIANDER

 When you add coriander along with salt and pepper to fish, chicken, beef, pork, and even grilled vegetables, things begin to get interesting at the family cookout!
 It is even more interesting how useful the plant we derive coriander from really is.
-You see, the bright green plant Coriandrum sativum, has an unique story that begins with another very popular spice we call cilantro.
+You see, the bright green plant Coriandrum sativum, has a unique story that begins with another very popular spice we call cilantro.
 Even as coriander and cilantro are entirely different spices with their own individual use and flavor profiles, cilantro is actually the vegetative stage of this plants life cycle.
 Once the cilantro plant matures enough to developed flowers and then seeds, it will become coriander.
 You will find cilantro used in everything savory including salsa and as a compliment to seafood.
 Coriander has a far more broad use that may begin at the savory seasoned table, yet extends all the way through the meal and finally ending-up in some very enticing desserts!

-SAFE INTERNAL TEMPERATURE CHART for BBQ GRILLED MEAT'S
+BBQ MEAT'S SAFE INTERNAL TEMPERATURE CHART

 MEAT TYPE

-MINIMUM INTERNAL TEMP.
+LOWEST INTERNAL TEMP.

 TRY THESE SPICE COMBINATIONS